pl853/Advanced-Databases-Guide/README.md

   To understand this algorithm you first have to understand what the reason is that the 2NF is broken.
 To recap this go to the Normal forms section. </br>
   It's also smart to recap the definition of functional dependency.

-  First we have to  an attribut that is:
+  First we have to  an attribute that is:
   - Not a key or part of the key
   - Is functionally dependent on a key or part of the key.

+  After you found an attribute which satisfys the characteristics mentionend above you remove the attribute from the table.</br>

 - from 2NF to 3NF